robocorp/rpaframework/packages/main/README.rst

 At the time the newer Python versions starting from 3.11 are also not recommended, because some of the dependencies might cause issues.

-Repository development tooling is based on basically on `poetry`_ and `invoke`_.
+Repository development tooling is based on `poetry`_ and `invoke`_.
 Poetry is the underlying tool used for compiling, building and running the package.
-Invoke is used for scripting purposes for example for linting, testing and publishing tasks.
+Invoke is used for scripting purposes, for example for linting, testing and publishing tasks.

 .. include:: ../../docs/source/contributing/guide.rst
    :start-after: include-dev-guide